humaniverse/geographr/README.md

 changes to Local Authorities will result in corresponding amendments to Health Board boundaries in order to maintain alignment.

+*Wales*: In 2003 Wales established 22 health boards that were coterminous with their 22 local authority areas.
+This has since been reformed to seven areas following the One Wales Strategy/Social Services and Well-being (Wales) Act 2014.
+These new health boards have mixed coterminosity with local authority areas.

 ### Postal

 #### Postcodes